MoneySavingExpert.com homepage

 What income tax band am I in?

-Once you know your personal allowance, anything extra earned above that will be subject to income tax.
-For the 2023/24 tax year, if you live in England, Wales or Northern Ireland, there are three marginal income tax bands – the 20% basic rate, the 40% higher rate and the 45% additional rate (also remember your personal allowance starts to shrink once earnings hit £100,000).
+Once you know your personal tax-free allowance, anything extra earned above that will be taxable income and therefore subject to income tax.
+For the 2025/26 tax year, if you live in England, Wales or Northern Ireland, there are three marginal income tax bands which set the rate of tax you pay – the 20% basic rate, the 40% higher rate and the 45% additional rate (also remember your personal allowance starts to shrink once earnings hit £100,000).

 Marginal bands mean you only pay the specified tax rate on that portion of salary.
 For example, if your salary puts you in the 40% tax bracket, then you only pay 40% tax on the segment of earnings in that income tax band.
 For the lower part of your earnings, you'll still pay the appropriate 20% or 0%.